jh0152park/refresh_test_with_cmd/README.md

 # refresh_test_with_cmd
-refresh test with adb cmd on android platform devices
+simple refresh test with adb cmd on android platform devices